Skip to main content

 • Students can only make one application for financial support each academic year

-• Be a registered Brunel Student (not in abeyance or in appeal process)
+• Must be a registered Brunel Student (not in abeyance or in appeal process)

-• Demonstrate the loss of a parent or legal guardian while studying at Brunel University
+• Must be able to demonstrate the loss of a parent or legal guardian while studying at Brunel University

-• Original documents e.g, free arrears letter from bursary, resources (copy of course list/estimate for repair), accommodation costs letter from landlord, utility bills from suppliers
+• Original documents such as, free arrears letter from bursary, resources (copy of course list/estimate for repair), accommodation costs letter from landlord, utility bills from suppliers

 The Union facilitates applications for the Bereavement Fund.
 We will provide an application form, and manage your application with Making Mum Proud.